 In these years, the offer of ALI has expanded, to ensure the best solutions to support household spending, also through contribution and payment facilities.
-More than 247,000 are the subscriptions to national initiatives in the various areas of the association and over 1,100 the initiatives promoted within the local Councils, involving more than 64,000 people.
+More than 1,400 the initiatives promoted within the local Councils, involving more than 73,000 people.

-Concerning work life balance, agreements have been signed with partners providing home-based services (from laundry to ironing, from shoe repairs to home cleaning).
+Also on the subject of work-life reconciliation, agreements have been made with partners who provide services at home (from laundry to ironing, from shoemaker to house cleaning).

 Health and safety